tomas-stefano/morpheus/README.markdown

         backup :source, :with => :gzip
         clobber :remove => %w(doc pkg tmp coverage) stats

+        # This is a description of the task
+        #
         task :this_is_a_task! do
           'This is a task'
         end

+		# This is a decription of the task
+		#
 		def this_is_a_task_too!
 		  "#{this_is_a_task} too!" # This is how invoke a task!
 Just call a method! end